Everyday Ways You're Damaging Your Lungs, According to Doctors

 Exercise More Regularly

 Exercise strengthens your muscles as well as your lungs.
 When you are physically active, your heart and lungs work harder to supply the additional oxygen your muscles demand.
 Just like regular exercise makes your muscles stronger, it also makes your lungs and heart stronger.
 As your physical fitness improves, your body becomes more efficient at getting oxygen into the bloodstream and transporting it to the working muscles.
 That's one of the reasons that you are less likely to become short of breath during exercise over time.
 The recommended amount: at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week.
-And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.